 As well as my own projects, I have collaborated extensively with other composers, contributing to a wide range of projects as an additional music composer, programmer and orchestrator.
 Working with some top film and television composers, including Martin Phipps, Sheridan Tongue, Jocelyn Pook, Ruth Barrett and Max Richter, I have contributed to a range of projects including television dramas CRITICAL, REMEMBER ME, WHITECHAPEL, SILENT WITNESS, WALLANDER and DCI BANKS; documentary series such as WONDERS OF THE SOLAR SYSTEM and WONDERS OF THE UNIVERSE; British feature documentary BRITAIN IN A DAY and European drama features ROOM 304 and THE NUN.
 In early 2014 I orchestrated a selection of Max Richter's film music for performance by the Holland Symfonia, conducted by Matthew Rowe, for a dance performance by the Nederlands Dans Theater and choreographer Paul Lightfoot.

 I am a music graduate of Cambridge University and the National Film & Television School.
-My music ranges from entirely acoustic (such as my orchestral work for BRITAIN IN A DAY) to entirely electronic (such as some of my work on SILENT WITNESS), but often occupying the territory in-between combining the human quality of real musicians with the extended textural possibilities of electronics.
+My music ranges from entirely acoustic (such as my orchestral work for BRITAIN IN A DAY) to entirely electronic (such as my analogue-synthesizer-driven score for CYBERBULLY), but often occupying the territory in-between, combining the human quality of real musicians with the extended textural possibilities of electronics.

-As a writer, my publications include an in-depth article entitled “The Harmonic and Rhythmic Language of Herbie Hancock’s 1970s Fender Rhodes Solos", for American academic journal Jazz Perspectives (Routledge, 2009).
-I am currently researching an article on the soundtracks of 1970s American crime films.
+As a writer I have contributed to music technology magazine Sound On Sound.
+Other publications include an in-depth article entitled “The Harmonic and Rhythmic Language of Herbie Hancock’s 1970s Fender Rhodes Solos” for American academic journal Jazz Perspectives (Routledge, 2009).